 Let’s look at some examples of healthcare websites that do a great job of boosting their E-A-T through their website content.

-Hclinical is an example of a company that publishes content created to boost the E-A-T of their website.
+Hclinical is an example of a company that publishes content created to boost the E-A-T of its website.
 They facilitate clinical trials and, on their therapeutic areas landing page, you can see detailed information about the different practice areas they’re experts in.
 They also show that they are trusted in the health and clinical trials industry by including a review from a previous client who speaks of their expertise.
 All these elements show that they are indeed experts and authorities in their field and can be relied on to provide exceptional services for in-home clinical trials.

 And then, we have Atlantis Eyecare, which has an entire page dedicated to displaying the titles and qualifications of the surgeons and optometrists working at their company.
 This kind of content is beneficial for showing their expertise in the eyecare industry.
 It also lets prospective customers know that they will receive the best medical care from fully qualified medical personnel.
 This will help convince search engines like Google to recommend their website to the relevant people looking for help or advice.